 In The Teachings of Ramana Maharshi, Venkataraman Aiyer (1879-1950) says "Breath control is . . . an aid for diving inwards . . .
 Breath control is a help in controlling the mind (Osborne 1971, 145, 146)."
 He also says "Illusion itself is illusory (Osborne 1971, 17)."
 [Some overlooked themselves]

-Yogananda and his fellowship also teach that the art of breath, including kriya yoga, can go further than easing interiorisation.
-There is research that proves it can in at least one case.
+Yogananda and his fellowship teach that the art of breath can go further than easing interiorisation.
+There is research by Das and Gastaut - it documents that a form of kriya yoga can further it in at least one case.
 [Research findings].

 From a Visit

 In 1935 Yogananda visited the advaitist Venkataraman Aiyer, known as Ramana Maharsi (Dasgupta 2006: 82).
 Yogananda brought his secretary Richard Wright and two others with him.
 This is recorded:

 29th November, 1935.
 Talk 106D.: What is this Self again?

 M.: The Self is known . . .
 The Be-ing is the Self.
 'I am' is the name. . . .